Langley Green Victoria F.C.: History

 On 20 November 1886, the club was hosting Kidderminster Harriers in a friendly.
 Samuel Wheldon, in the Vics' defence, tried to clear an awkward ball, missed his kick, and struck the Harriers' forward William Colsey in the stomach.
 The seriously-injured Colsey was taken to Wheldon's father's house, but he died on the next day.
 Fortunately for Wheldon, a policeman (PC Baylis) was watching the match, and was able to testify to an inquest that it was a pure accident, so the jury returned a verdict of accidental death.
 The Vics hosted a friendly match against a combined Kidderminster side at Christmas to raise funds for Colsey's mother.

 The rest of the 1886–87 was successful for the club; having reached the final of the Birmingham Junior Cup, in April it arranged a home friendly with the professional side Birmingham Excelsior as a tune-up, and recorded a startling 6–0 win.
-The Vics won the final, at Smethwick Carriage Works' Brasshouse Lane ground, by beating Unity Gas Works 3–1.
+The Vics won the final, at Smethwick Carriage Works' Brasshouse Lane ground, by beating Unity Gas 3–1.
 The match was a bruising one, the Vics' full-back Joseph Saunders breaking an ankle.
 Evidently there were no hard feelings between the sides, as a fortnight later Unity went to Causeway Green to play a benefit match for Saunders, and won a "keenly-contested" match 6–5.
 There was however a sting in the tail - for taking a weekly allowance out of his accident fund, the footballing authorities investigated whether this made him a professional.

 Unity gained a competitive revenge in 1887–88 by knocking the Vics out of the Junior Cup at the semi-final stage, with a 2–0 win at Edgbaston Cricket Ground.
 The Vics were aggrieved as they were without four of their best players, the Birmingham Football Association having declared them to be professionals and thus ineligible.
 The players were re-instated after an appeal, but the Association refused to extend the deadline for the tie, which was duly played before the appeal.
 The Victoria proved something of a point by beating the new holders of the trophy, Aston Victoria, the following month.